-Qualifying and Practice Flight
+Qualifying and Practice Flights

-early and often.

-Only by testflying can you

-master the skills

-of recovery

-system

-deployment, egg

-cushioning, and

-overall flight reliability and repeatability needed for success.
+Practice-fly early and often.
+Only by test-flying can you master the skills of recovery system deployment, egg cushioning, and overall flight reliability and repeatability needed for success.

+directly to the AIA.
+Plan ahead for weather (rain or wind that "scrubs" a launch day, problems with the rocket's flight, etc.) and do not wait until the last minute to try and fly this flight.
+Teams must provide their own egg and timing stopwatches for all

+Each team that enters this competition must conduct two NARobserved "gualification" flights, fill out the attached score form for each one. and return it to AIA.
 The preferred method for submission of successful qualification flights is via the TARC portal at rocketcontest.org.
 Submitting through the portal will give you instant notification that your score was received.
-You may also fax the form to 703-358-1133 or email it to miles.lifson@aia-aerospace.org no later than midnight EST Monday, March 30, 2015.
-NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken egg) are asked to fax or email the form on that flight directly to the AIA.
-Plan ahead for weather (rain or wind that "scrubs" a launch day, problems with the rocket's flight, etc.) and do not wait until the last minute to try and fly this flight.
-Teams must provide their own eggs and timing stopwatches for all qualifying and practice flights; pre-measured eggs and timers with watches will be provided by the NAR at the fly-offs.
+You may also fax the form to 703-358-1133 or email it to QualificationFlights@aiaaerospace.org no later than midnight

+EST Monday, April 3, 2017.
+NAR observers who observe a gualification flight attempt that is not successful (i.e. crash or broken egg) are asked to fax or e-mail the form on that flight qualifying and practice flights; pre-measured eggs and timers with watches will be provided by the NAR at the fly-offs.

-Selection of the top 100 teams will be made on the basis of the lowest (best) 100 scores reported on the qualification flight forms.
-Score for any single flight is the total difference (in seconds and hundredths) by which the average timer-measured flight duration was outside the target range of 46.00 to 48.00 seconds (always a positive number) multiplied by FOUR; plus the total difference (in feet) between the altimeter-reported altitude and 800 feet (always a positive number).
+Selection of the top 100 teams will be made on the basis of the lowest (best) 100 scores reported on the gualification flight forms.
+Score for any single flight is the total difference (in seconds and hundredths) by which the average timer-measured flight duration was outside the target range of 41.00 to 43.00 seconds

+(always a positive number) multiplied by FOUR; plus the total difference (in feet) between the altimeter-reported altitude and

+775 feet (always a positive number).
 The final score for determining Finals eligibility is the sum of the two best (of up to three permitted) scores submitted by a team.
-Note that cracking of either egg carried by the rocket is disqualifying.
+Note that any cracking of the egg carried by the rocket is disqualifying.

-The top 100 qualifying teams (but with a limit of no more than three from any single school or sponsoring organization), based on their reported scores, will be invited to attend the competitive "fly-off" event that will be held on May 9, 2015 (alternate fly-off date will be May 10, 2015 in case of bad weather) at the Great Meadow Outdoor Center, The Plains, Virginia.
-All teams who submit a qualification flight form will be notified of their status by April 3, 2015 by a representative of the AIA, and the list of those accepted will be posted on the TARC website.
+The top 100 qualifying teams (but with a limit of no more than three from any single school or other sponsoring organization), based on their reported scores, will be invited to attend the competitive "fly-off" event that will be held on May 13, 2017 (alternate fly-off date will be May 14, 2017, in case of bad weather) at the Great Meadow Outdoor Center, The Plains, Virginia.
+All teams who submit a qualification flight form will be notified of their status by April 7, 2017 by a representative of the AIA, and the list of those accepted will be posted at www.rocketcontest.org.
 Notification will be sent to you using the email addresses provided during the registration process.

-The official qualifying flight must be observed by a Senior (adult) member of the National Association of Rocketry, who must be impartial, i.e. not related to any member of the team, and not a paid employee of the school or member of the non-profit organization sponsoring the team.
+An official qualifying flight must be declared before the motors are ignited and must be observed by a Senior (adult) member of the National Association of Rocketry, who must be impartial, i.e. not related to any member of the team, and not a paid employee of the school or member of the non-profit organization sponsoring the team.
 This NAR observer is one of your two required flight timers.
 In addition, a second impartial person not on the team (who does not have to be a member of the NAR, or an adult) must be the second flight timer.
 There are three ways to obtain an NAR observer, if you do not already know of a qualified local NAR Senior member who is ready to do this for you: